 Dimensions for 2-Car Garage (with Visual)

-Two-car garages are the most popular and expand the width to 18-20 feet.
-We recommend going wider if you can because you’ll have more room between cars.
+Two-car garages are the most popular and are typically 18–20 feet wide.
+We recommend going wider if possible because you’ll have more room between cars.
 The door will need to be wider, and the standard is 16 feet.
-However, the depth will stay the same at 20-24 feet.
+However, the depth will stay the same at 20–24 feet.

 |Garage Interior Width:||18–20 feet|

 The three-car garage will require a center post.
 Therefore, you will need two doors.
 Most people have one 16-foot door and one 8-foot door.
 Three separate doors are rare and require a lot of setup and maintenance.
 The depth stays the same at 20–24 feet, and the height is usually 8 feet.